Architecture Foundations Program

 What kinds of mentoring, networking, or job search help do you provide?

-• Tyler’s chapter of the American Institute of Architecture Students (AIAS), a student-led organization, offers you mentors that both provide one-on-one help and foster community among your classmates.
+• Tyler’s chapter of the American Institute of Architecture Students (AIAS), a student-led organization, fosters community among you and your classmates and offers mentors that both provide one-on-one help.

-• Our architecture faculty also encourage you to attend expert presentations throughout the year.
+• Our architecture faculty encourages you to attend presentations at Tyler by leaders in architecture throughout the year.

-• To connect you with nearby architecture firms, Tyler hosts career and other types of professional / school fairs on campus.
+• To connect you with nearby architecture firms, Tyler hosts career fairs and other types of professional events on campus.
 In addition, architecture firms in or near Philadelphia do guided tours of their offices for our students.

 • Get additional career exploration and career prep help from the Temple Career Center.

-Do you require architecture internships or environmental design internships?
+Do you offer architecture internships or environmental design internships?